Bubbles and Missions in Casllwchwr

 Foundation Phase- Researching Christmas in other countries, writing a welsh letter to Father Christmas, Science experiment (How to dissolve a candy cane the quickest).

-KS2- Planning a leaving party for Mr Owen, Welsh letter writing to Father Christmas, Poetry, Descriptive writing, Science- Developing strand, Negative numbers in maths.
+KS2- Planning a leaving party for a member of staff, Welsh letter writing to Father Christmas, Poetry, Descriptive writing, Science- Developing strand, Negative numbers in maths.

 What is a mission?